Ōhiradai Station

 Ōhiradai Station (大平台駅, Ōhiradai-eki) is a railway station on the Hakone Tozan Line in Hakone, Kanagawa, Japan, operated by the private railway operator Hakone Tozan Railway.
+The station is located on a switchback.

 Lines

 Ōhiradai Station is served by the Hakone Tozan Line.
 It is 9.9 km from the official starting point of the line at Odawara Station.

 Station layout

 Ōhiradai Station has two opposed side platforms.
 The small station building is built on one of the platforms.